Share

 🛠️ Some Technical Details

-I want to omit technical topics and only mention that I’ll use with the following libraries:
+The only technical information I want to highlight is that I’ll use and the programming language along with the following libraries:

 is built on top of that provides convenient data structures and functions for data manipulation, analysis, and visualization.